Villagerjj/Ultimate-Performance-for-QuestCraft/README.md

 Q: does this include sodium?

-A: not yet, I am working on making sodium work with QC. but it is not likely. not until the QC devs port it instead.
+A: not until the QC devs port it.